pankajkaushik12/pankajkaushik12.github.io/_pages/blog/Vulkan/starting with Vulkan.md

 Initializing Vulkan itself takes multiple steps.

 -  Creating a Vulkan instance with *vkCreateInstance*, which takes 3 parameters:
-    - Pointer to *VkInstanceCreateInfo* which we uses to define the properties like, set the extensions to be enabled (*ppEnabledExtensionNames*), set the names of validation layers to be enabled, *VkApplicationInfo*.
+    - Pointer to *VkInstanceCreateInfo* which we uses to define the properties like, set of extensions to be enabled (*ppEnabledExtensionNames*), set the names of validation layers to be enabled, *VkApplicationInfo*.
     - VkAllocationCallbacks which can be set to *nullptr* initially.
     - Reference to *VkInstance*.
 - Creating a Surface *VkSurfaceKHR*, if you do want to visualize the rendering to a window.
 Surface handle can be created with *glfwCreateWindowSurface* that takes 4 parameter: